PatrickEMcLean/gwrowebsite/content/index.md

  -->

-## Step One -- A 2.5 Hour Training Session
+## Step One -- A 2.5 Hour Workshop

-It's a combination lecture, workshop and Come-to-Jesus-and-Cut-Out-the-Bullshit meeting that will get everybody on the same page about how to communicate clearly and effectively.
-We also teach people how to help each other become clearer, more powerful writers.
+We start with a combination lecture, workshop and Cut-Out-the-Bullshit meeting that will get everybody on the same page about how to communicate clearly and effectively.
+This session also teach people how to help each other become clearer, more powerful writers.
 While the focus is on email, the principles of writing quickly and well apply to all forms of communication.
 The gains in clarity and efficiency last for entire careers.

-## Step Two -- Point of Need Coaching.
+## Step Two -- Point of Need Coaching

 After the class, when anybody in the group gets a bad or confusing email from anybody else in the group, they send it to us.